Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Sherrill

-Jessica Droessler, junior
+Jessica Droessler, senior

 Sibley